qcrivera/openstack-in-one/README.md

 1. Select the 8192 RAM node as controller
 2. Select the 3 32768 noses as compute
-3. Configure the interface order according to the configs/interfa-order.png filef
+3. Configure the interface order according to the configs/interfa-order.png file
-4. Configure networking according to the configs/Fuel-networks.png and configs/floating-network.png files Deploy and wait
+4. Configure networking according to the configs/Fuel-networks.png and configs/floating-network.png files
+5. Deploy and wait

 *after Ubuntu is installed you might need to go into virt-manager and manully start the VMs, the rest of the process will continue automatically